Jan-Berberich/omarchy-grace-window/README.md

   the group stays in place.
 On reopen the window (if in tiling mode) joins the group that currently has focus.

+The Plugin also can be used nicely to reoder windows on your workspace, as they will reopen predictably to the right or bottom of the focused window, depending on its aspect ratio.

 The feature is a *service* plugin: the state lives in the long-lived `omarchy-shell` process, and the keybindings drive it over Quickshell IPC (`omarchy-shell grace-window hide` / `reopen`), so there is no standalone